chris-briddock/ChristopherBriddock.JwtTokens/README.md

 ### Adding JWT Middleware to ASP.NET Core Pipeline

-To use the `JwtMiddleware` in an ASP.NET Core application, register it in the `Configure` method of the `Startup.cs` class:
+To use the `JwtMiddleware` in an ASP.NET Core application (mainly an identity server), register it in the `Configure` method of the `Startup.cs` class:

 ```csharp
     public class Startup